Summer Camp FAQs

 Yes, all two week programs culminate in a shared performance for family and friends.
 The one week programs will culminate in an improvisation demonstration.
 All sharings will take place on the final Friday of each camp session.
 The Friday sharings are meant to show the skills that students have been developing.
 They are not meant to be polished performances.

-The Musical Theatre Camp for Tweens (4-week program) culminates in a full production of Mary Poppins, Jr. The Performance Camp for Tweens (4-week program) culminates in a world premiere production of a script devised by the students.
+The Musical Theatre Camp for Tweens (4-week program) culminates in a full production of Oklahoma!
+(Getting to Know...version) The Performance Camp for Tweens (4-week program) culminates in a full production of Shakespeare's As You Like It.

 Are there required medical forms?